Publish Data Using SQL

 'John Doe' );

-: Load ID returned by the load initialization. -
+• load_id: the load ID returned by the load initialization.

-: name of the user who has initialized the external load.
-This user may or may not be a user defined in the security realm of the application server.
+• user_name: the name of the user who has initialized the external load.
+This user may or may not be defined in the application server’s security realm.

-procedure cancels an external load identified by its Load ID.
+The CANCEL_LOAD procedure cancels an external load identified by its load ID.
 It is performed on the repository database schema.

 This procedure does not flush the content of the SD_% tables loaded during the external load.
-This must be taken care of separately.
+This must be handled separately.

 <repository_schema>.INTEGRATION_LOAD.CANCEL_LOAD(